-A modal logical study of Rosser's provability predicates was initiated by Guaspari and Solovay \cite{GS}.
+A modal logical study of Rosser provability predicates was initiated by Guaspari and Solovay \cite{GS}.
 They developed a modal logic $\mathsf{R}$ dealing with the more general notion of witness comparison.
 Shavrukov \cite{Sha} introduced a bimodal logic $\mathsf{GR}$, which explicitly deals with both usual and Rosser's predicates, and proved its arithmetical completeness theorem.
-Kurahashi \cite{Kur20_1} investigated Rosser's provability predicates satisfying $\D{2}$ in terms of modal logic.
-The modal logic corresponding to such a Rosser's provability predicate is a normal modal logic containing $\mathsf{KD}$, and by applying Solovay's proof method, the existence of a Rosser's provability predicate exactly corresponding to $\mathsf{KD}$ was proved.
+Kurahashi \cite{Kur20_1} investigated Rosser provability predicates satisfying $\D{2}$ in terms of modal logic.
+The modal logic corresponding to such a Rosser provability predicate is a normal modal logic containing $\mathsf{KD}$, and by applying Solovay's proof method, the existence of a Rosser provability predicate exactly corresponding to $\mathsf{KD}$ was proved.

 However, as mentioned above, provability predicates satisfying $\D{2}$ do not distinguish between $\neg \PR_T(\gn{0=1})$ and $\neg \bigl(\PR_T(\gn{\varphi}) \land \PR_T(\gn{\neg \varphi}) \bigr)$.
 Then, can we study provability predicates that do not satisfy $\D{2}$ in terms of modal logic?
 The modal logic corresponding to such a provability predicate does not contain the weakest normal modal logic $\mathsf{K}$, and thus Kripke semantics would not work well for it.
 Thus, Solovay's proof technique of embedding Kripke models into arithmetic would not be directly applicable to such a logic.
-Recently, the second author of the present paper has attempted to extend the proof method of Solovay's theorem to non-classical logics.
+Recently, the second author of the present paper has attempted to extend the proof method of Solovay's theorem to non-normal modal logics.
 In \cite{Kur}, focusing on the fact that the pure logic of necessitation $\mathsf{N}$ introduced by Fitting, Marek, and Truszczy\'nski \cite{FMT} has a relational semantics similar to Kripke semantics, the arithmetical completeness theorems of $\mathsf{N}$ and several extensions of $\mathsf{N}$ are proved by embedding models corresponding to these logics into arithmetic.